tpbufdz/testrepo/README.md

 ## Editing the file

-its a markdown file in this repository.
+It is a markdown file in this repository.